 Begin Planning for Evaluation Back During Development

-Before you deliver the training to employees, you’ve got to design it and develop it (that’s what’s covered in Section 4 and our article about that section, How to Develop Effective EHS Training).
+Before you deliver the training to employees, you’ve got to design it and develop it.
+We explained this earlier in our article How to Develop Effective EHS Training.

 Even that early, you should be thinking about your post-training evaluation of the learners and evaluation of the training materials themselves.
 Outcomes that can be evaluated include (but are not limited to):

-- Does the employee possess a particular desired knowledge, skill, ability, and/or attitude after training?
+- Did the employee acquire the desired knowledge, skill, ability, and/or attitude after training?

-- Does the trainer to effectively help employees acquire the desired knowledge, skills, abilities, and/or attitudes during the training?
+- Did the trainer who led the training session effectively help employees acquire the desired knowledge, skills, abilities, and/or attitudes during the training?

-- Is the training contributing to organizational goals?
+- Is the EHS training contributing to organizational goals?

-The Post-Training Employee Evaluation: Can They Satisfy/Meet the Learning Objectives?
+The Post-Training Employee Evaluation: Can The Employees Satisfy/Meet the Learning Objectives?

-One thing to evaluate is whether or not each employee in the training successfully satisfies the each learning objective of the training.
+After the training is over, one thing to evaluate is whether or not each employee in the training successfully satisfies each learning objective of the training.

 Identification of Employees Being Assessed/Evaluated